 We fund projects which diagnose and treat children whose lives are in immediate danger because of severe hunger.
 The most serious form of hunger is called acute malnutrition, which causes millions of preventable child deaths each year.
 More than 70% of children treated are cured, but only 1 in 5 children affected are able to access the treatment they need.
 It does not have to be this way.

 Read about the projectCo-ordinated global action is the most effective way to do this.
-We were a member of the No Wasted Lives Coalition and work closely with CORTASAM (Council for Research & Technical Advice on Acute Malnutrition) to advise us on the best projects to fund.
+We were a member of the No Wasted Lives Coalition and work with CORTASAM (Council for Research & Technical Advice on Acute Malnutrition) to advise us on the best projects to fund.

 Goal 1 projects we’re supporting right now: